Can a Seller Back Out if the Appraisal Is Higher Than the Offer?

 Home appraisal vs. home inspection: Knowing the difference

 A home appraisal is an expert’s opinion on the value of the property.
-Using their training, education, and experience, an appraiser determines if the home’s value is close to the agreed upon sale price.
+An appraiser uses their training, education, and experience to determine if the home’s value is close to the agreed-upon sale price.
+While a seller is free to buy their own appraisal report, it’s usually paid for by the buyer’s mortgage provider.

 A home inspection identifies potential and existing issues with the property.
-Home inspectors survey properties looking for mold, plumbing issues, electrical problems, and issues with the foundation of the home.
+Home inspectors survey properties looking for mold, plumbing, electrical, and foundation issues.
+Unlike an appraisal, a home inspection doesn’t have anything to do with a home’s value.

 What the home appraisal process means for buyers and sellers

 For buyers, the home appraisal determines the amount that a lender would be comfortable loaning to them.
 Lenders make loans based on the loan-to-value ratio.
-If a home is appraised for lower than the sale price, the lender will give the buyer less money.
-A buyer can then make up for the difference in cash.
+If a home appraisal is lower than the sale price, the lender will give the buyer less money or may deny the mortgage entirely.

 Better real estate agents at a better rate